sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getDateFormat()).toBe('M/D')
 -->

-It’s just 15 lines of code, but I find this code difficult to read.
-I think that the `switch` is absolutely unnecessary, and the `datePart` and `monthPart` variables clutter the code so much that it’s almost unreadable.
+It’s only 15 lines of code, but I find this code difficult to read.
+I think that the `switch` statement is unnecessary, and the `datePart` and `monthPart` variables clutter the code so much that it’s almost impossible to read.

+Let’s try to replace the `switch` statement with a map, and inline `datePart` and `monthPart` variables:

 <!-- const DATE_FORMAT_ISO = 'iso', DATE_FORMAT_DE = 'de', DATE_FORMAT_UK = 'uk', DATE_FORMAT_US = 'us' -->